littlebunch/fdc-api/README.md

 http GET localhost:8000/v1/browse max=50 page=1
 ```

 ### Perform a full text search of the index.
-Include quotes to search phrases, e.g. ?q='foodDescription:"bubbies homemade"'.
-Limit a search to a particular field with the 'f' parameter which can be one of 'foodDescription', 'company' or 'ingredients'.
+Include quotes to search phrases, e.g. ?q='"bubbies homemade"'.
+Limit a search to a particular field with the 'f' parameter which can be one of 'foodDescription', 'company', 'upc', or 'ingredients'.
 ```
 curl -X GET http://localhost:8000/v1/foods/search?q=bread&page=1&max=100
 curl -X GET http://localhost:8000/v1/foods/search?q=bread&f=foodDescription&page=1&max=100